Elżbieta Czyżewska: Career in the United States

 The 1987 Hollywood film Anna is loosely based on Czyżewska's life.
 In the film, an exiled European movie star played by Sally Kirkland struggles to find work in New York City following her divorce from a well-connected intellectual, presumably based on Halberstam.
 Kirkland was nominated for an Academy Award in the Best Actress category and she won a Golden Globe for the role in 1988.

 Czyżewska continued doing theater work in the U.S., winning an Obie Award in 1990 for her role in Crowbar by Mac Wellman.
 Her American premieres also included other Wellman plays as well as Janusz Głowacki's Hunting Cockroaches.
 She performed in Ibsen's When We Dead Awaken at the American Repertory Theater and in several productions at Yale Repertory Theater.
 She also played in Big Potato (by Arthur Laurents) at the Doris Duke Theater.

 Czyżewska played the role of Greek socialite Maria Mitsotáki in a 1990 stage adaptation of The Changing Light at Sandover by James Merrill, sharing the stage with the poet.
 The performance was filmed and released as "Voices From Sandover" (Films for the Humanities, Inc., FFH 4182, distributed by Films Media Group, Princeton, New Jersey).

 Her American films include Music Box, Running on Empty, Eduardo Machado's Exiles In New York and Putney Swope.
 Czyżewska's television appearances include the American Playhouse drama Misplaced on PBS.
-Her most recent theater roles were in Martha Clarke's Vienna Lusthaus, Hedda Gabler at the New Theatre Workshop in 2004 and Darkling in 2006.
-In June 2007, she returned to Poland for a performance of Darkling in Gniezno at the Aleksander Fredro Teatr.
+Her later theater roles were in Martha Clarke's Vienna Lusthaus, Hedda Gabler at the New Theatre Workshop in 2004, and Darkling in 2006.
+In June 2007, she returned to Poland for a performance of Darkling at the Aleksander Fredro Teatr.

 In May 2005, Czyżewska was honored with the Cultural Award of Merit by the consul general of the New York Polish consulate, the highest award that a Polish-American may receive.
 The ceremony began the first American retrospective of her work at the first New York Polish Film Festival, directed by Hanna Hartowicz.

 Czyżewska's final leading role was in the film June Weddings, adapted from a play written and directed by Barbara Hammond, which brought her great critical praise on the film-festival circuit.
 Her role as a Russian émigré in New York was called "superbly acted" and "a grown-up feast".
 The Baltimore City Paper wrote that "The delightful Elzbieta Czyzewska plays a Russian woman so slyly, seductively Old World and languorous she gives 'v' its own beat when she says 'love'."
 The film also starred Tom Noonan.